Chris-Sanford/Lyricle/GameLogic.md

 Players are given 3 lifelines up front.
 The lifeline is usable through the dedicated on-screen keyboard button.

-When a player uses a lifeline, the next correct letter is populated into all incomplete lyrics, with various caveats and behaviors:
+When a player uses a lifeline, the next correct LETTER (NOT CHARACTER, which means don't give punctuation for lifelines) is populated into all incomplete lyrics, with various caveats and behaviors:
 - Lifelines do not affect already completed lyrics
 - If the incomplete lyric has content already in it, it's replaced with the newly-given lifeline content
 - The first lifeline gives only the first letter.
 The second lifeline gives the first 2 letters.
 The third lifeline gives the first 3 letters.